numbered-works/numbered-works.github.io/_drafts/2022-03-08-html-dungeons.md

 This post assumes a basic working knowledge of HTML and CSS.
 If you're new to this your first stops should be [Goblin Archives](https://goblinarchives.github.io/LiminalHorror/Game%20Design/Programs/#markdown) and Nate Treme's [Making an HTML Dungeon](https://www.youtube.com/watch?v=TRZ2w36wJi0&ab_channel=NateTreme).

 These are some things we've figured out and/or are playing with right now.
-We'll use snippets of code from [Swamp Renewal](https://numbered.works/swamp-renewal), our most recent adventure setting.
+We'll use snippets of code from *[Swamp Renewal](https://numbered.works/swamp-renewal)*, our most recent adventure setting.

 ## Hypertext